yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-sharding/colocated-tables.md

 ## xCluster and colocation

 xCluster is supported for colocated tables and indexes in v2.18.0 only via [yb-admin](../../../admin/yb-admin/).
-To set up xCluster for colocated tables, the `colocationid` for a given table or index needs to match on the source and target universes.
+To set up xCluster for colocated tables, the `colocation_id` for a given table or index needs to match on the source and target universes.

 To set up xCluster for colocated tables, do the following: